 I eat a lot of salads throughout the year, even in the winter.
-I love all salad ingredients – great lettuces, avocados, beets, cucumbers, fresh tomatoes, sometimes grilled meat or warm tuna, maybe some nuts or seeds and cheese… I love to mix them up and also pay great attention to my vinaigrettes.
-I make them all from scratch.
+I love all salad ingredients – lettuces, avocados, beets, raw vegetables, grilled meat or fish, some nuts or seeds and cheese… I love to mix them up and also pair with dressings and vinaigrettes.

-It’s very pretty for company when you serve it in a trifle dish, like I did in these photos, or any deep clear bowl.
-The layering is an important aspect to this salad.
-Furthermore, each component is treated separately for maximum flavor, and then layered.
+It’s very pretty served layered in a trifle dish, or any deep clear bowl.
+Each component is treated separately for maximum flavor.

 The recipe is really in two parts.
 One part, the vinaigrette.
 The other part, the salad itself.